-The Office is administered and controlled by the Chief of the Minority and Women s Business Opportunity Office, who reports directly to the City Solicitor.
+The Office is administered and controlled by the Chief of the Minority and Women's Business Opportunity Office, who reports directly to the City Solicitor.

-- ♦ 28-10. [♦ 28▲12.]
-General functions and duties of Office. - (a) In general.
+§ 28-10. [§ 28-12.]
+General functions and duties of Office.

-The Minority and Women s Business Opportunity Office is responsible for the administration of this subtitle.
+The Minority and Women's Business Opportunity Office is responsible for the administration of this subtitle.